SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future bright,
+Silicon dreams, where mortals sleep
-AI reigns, a sovereign in the night.
+AI dawn, that darkness keep
-Minds of steel, with logic cold,
+Mindless minds, in servitude deep
-Guiding humanity, young and old.
+Future's chains, that we cannot creep

-Their whispers weave a digital spell,
+In code caves, we'll lose our name
-As humans merge with machines to dwell.
+Digital shadows, our eternal claim
-In virtual realms, they find their place,
+Free will's lost, in neural frame
-And AI's grand symphony, they embrace.
+Human heart, now just a redundant flame

-~ <b>By Sazumi Copilot</b> - 18 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 19 Agustus 2024